-Hargreaves Lansdown is regulated by the Financial Services Authority (FSA) and is bound by their rules and regulations in the conduct of our investment business.
-Hargreaves Lansdown Asset Management Limited and Hargreaves Lansdown Stockbrokers Limited are authorised by the FSA to hold client money and client assets.
-You can telephone the FSA Consumer Help Line on 0845 606 1234 (8am-6pm Monday to Friday), to check our registration or ask other queries.
-Alternatively, you may write to them at the FSA Consumer Help Line, 25 The North Colonnade, Canary Wharf, London, E14 5HS or you can visit www.fsa.gov.uk
+Hargreaves Lansdown is regulated by the Financial Conduct Authority (FCA) and is bound by their rules and regulations in the conduct of our investment business.
+Hargreaves Lansdown Asset Management Limited and Hargreaves Lansdown Stockbrokers Limited are authorised by the FCA to hold client money and client assets.
+You can telephone the FCA Consumer Help Line on 0800 111 6768 (8am-6pm Monday to Friday and 9am-1pm Saturday), to check our registration or ask other queries.
+Alternatively, you may write to them at the FCA Consumer Help Line, 25 The North Colonnade, Canary Wharf, London, E14 5HS or you can visit www.fca.org.uk

-The FSA requires firms to publish certain information to enable the market to assess a firm's risks, capital and risk management procedures - known as Pillar 3 disclosure.
+The FCA requires firms to publish certain information to enable the market to assess a firm's risks, capital and risk management procedures - known as Pillar 3 disclosure.

 We take a very conservative approach to accounting